gbouras13/plassembler/README.md

 Why Does plassembler exist?
 ----

-In long read assembled bacterial genomes, small plasmids are often difficult to assemble correctly with long read assemblers such as Flye.
+In long-read first assembled bacterial genomes, small plasmids are often difficult to assemble correctly with long read assemblers such as Flye.
 They often have circularisation issues and can be duplicated or missed (see https://f1000research.com/articles/8-2138 https://github.com/rrwick/Trycycler/wiki/Clustering-contigs).

-plassembler was created as an automated way to ensure plasmids assemble correctly without duplicated regions for high-throughput uses - and to provide some useful statistics as well (like copy number).
+plassembler was created as an automated tool to ensure plasmids assemble correctly without duplicated regions for high-throughput uses - and to provide some useful statistics as well (like copy number).
+Additionally, it will likely recover small plasmids that long read assemblers like Flye simply miss.

 Documentation
 -------